FAQ: 2-Week Wait

 What are my next steps if I’m not pregnant?

-If it turns out that you are not pregnant, your nurse will advise you to stop your medications.
+If you are not pregnant, your nurse will advise you to stop your medications.
 You will have the opportunity to talk with your physician to review the past cycle and make a decision together about your next steps.

 How long after a failed cycle can I do another cycle?